kyaroch/kyaroch.github.io/_drafts/2016-06-09-cartodb-tutorial.md

 I also added a "Precinct Number" column that contains only the precinct number itself, rather than "PCT xxx" – the reason will be apparent shortly.

-We could also do this within CartoDB, but we'd have to use SQL, and I assume more people will know how to do this in a spreadsheet program.
+We could also create these new columns within CartoDB, but we'd have to use SQL, and I assume that spreadsheet programs are familiar to more people than SQL is.

 Once we upload this table to CartoDB, the order of the columns will be lost, and all characters except for letters, numbers, and spaces will be removed from the column names.
 Thus, you should make sure your columns all have descriptive headers that don't use any special characters.